Baddest: Jubilation as Davido finally returns to IG, shares pics of him & Chioma

 DMW label boss, David Adeleke Davido has returned to the popular photo-sharing app Instagram.

-Davido took to his Instagram account to share loved-up photos with his wife, Chioma better known as Chef Chi ahead of his performance at the closing ceremony performance today, Sunday, December 18th.
+Davido took to his Instagram account to share loved-up photos with his wife, Chioma better known as Chef Chi ahead of his performance at the 2022 Qatar closing ceremony on Sunday, December 18th.

 The DMW label boss had been absent offline since his son Ifeanyi's death.